 Gary Vee has said many times, it is not really about buying the NY Jets, it is about the goal to buy the NY Jets.
-Consciously, or unconsciously he understands he understands the thrill is in the journey and he wants to experience the journey as long as he can.
+Consciously, or unconsciously he understands the thrill is in the journey and he wants to experience the journey as long as he can.
 Is this making sense?

 I want to encourage you to THINK BIGGER.

 I would give anything if my goal had been to buy the Cincinnati Reds, instead of making $100,000 a year with no boss.
-At age 39 I basically semi-retired and coasted for many years.
-In my mind I had made it.
+At age 39, I basically semi-retired and coasted for many years.
+In my mind, I had made it.